Washington Takes on the Race to the Top Early Learning Challenge

 - Implement a tiered subsidy reimbursement for licensed centers and family child care homes participating in the quality rating and improvement system (QRIS).

-- Develop training on Early Learning and Development Benchmarks (birth to five), which are currently being revised.
+- Develop training on Early Learning and Development Benchmarks (birth to five), which were being revised at the time.

-As of 2013, Washington has made the following progress towards its proposed ELD systems.
+As of 2013, Washington had made the following progress towards its proposed ELD systems.

-- The Department of Early Learning, in partnership with the community and technical college system, created a three-stage stackable certificate in early childhood education, which aligns with the newly adopted Core Competencies and Early Learning and Development Guidelines.
+- The Department of Early Learning (now part of the Department of Children, Youth and Families), in partnership with the community and technical college system, created a three-stage stackable certificate in early childhood education, which aligns with the newly adopted Core Competencies and Early Learning and Development Guidelines.
 The certificates utilize consistent course numbers, course descriptions, and learning objectives.
 They build on each other to lead to a state credential that articulates into an Associate degree.
 The second certificate allows professionals to specialize in one of several areas, including infant-toddler care.
 All three certificates are reflected on the career lattice and eligible for professional development incentives.

 Learn more about Washington and how other states are using RTT-ELC funds to strengthen their early childhood systems in ZERO TO THREEs papers: